Polar Bear Paws

 Ingredients

-• 11 ounce bag Kraft Caramel Bits
+• 11 ounce bag Kraft Caramel Bits, (or unwrapped soft caramel candies)

 • 3 tablespoons heavy whipping cream